Does Your Baby Need Physiotherapy? Exploring the Benefits of Early Intervention for Healthy Development

 What Questions to Ask Your Paediatric Physiotherapist?

-- What qualifications do you have in pediatric physiotherapy?
+- What qualifications do you have in paediatric physiotherapy?

 - Can you explain my child’s condition in simple terms?